corndeladmin/DevOps-Unit-6-Workshop/README.md

 * **Managed nodes**
   The servers you manage with Ansible.
 Managed nodes are also sometimes called “hosts”.
 Ansible is not installed on managed nodes.
 They only need a way for the control node to connect (e.g. SSH).
 Most operations require Python but Ansible can use the "raw module" to install Python itself.

-We've given you 3 VMs: the 1 original VM and the 2 new VMs.
+This morning, you created 3 VMs: the 1 original VM and the 2 new VMs.
-Control Node: Use the original VM as the Control Node.
+Control Node: Use the original VM for Part 1 as the Control Node.
 Managed Nodes: Use the 2 new VMs as the Managed Nodes.

-If you use Mac or Linux, you can choose to use your own computer as the Control Node (you'll need to install Ansible on it first).
+If you use Mac or Linux, you can even choose to use your own computer as the Control Node instead (you'll need to install Ansible on it first).
-If you use Windows, you'll have to use the original VM or your own VM as the Control Node, since Ansible doesn't run on Windows.
+If you use Windows, you'll have to use the original VM (or some other VM you may happen to have) as the Control Node, since Ansible doesn't run on Windows.

 ### **Let's get going**